28 Nov TASMANIAN DEVIL

 Diet & Behaviour

-Throughout the 1800’s there was a concerted effort by Tasmanian farmers to eradicate the species, which were thought to kill livestock.
-Thankfully, the devil did not suffer the same fate as its relative the Tasmanian tiger.
+Throughout the 1800s, there was a concerted effort by Tasmanian farmers to eradicate the species, which were thought to kill livestock.
+Thankfully, the devil did not suffer the same fate as it is a relative to the Tasmanian tiger.
 Devils are now a protected species, but their survival is threatened by something far more insidious.
 Devil Facial Tumour Disease (DFTD) is an infectious cancer that only affects Tasmanian devils.
-DFTD is transmitted through biting, fighting and mating and is one of the only cancers known to spread as a contagious disease.
+DFTD is transmitted through biting, fighting and mating and is one of the only cancers known to spread like a contagious disease.
 It was first detected in 1996 and since then, 90% of the wild population has gone and the disease is rapidly spreading without any sign of slowing down.
 Tasmania’s environment stands to face huge loss should the Tasmanian devil become extinct.

 How Aussie Ark is helping

 Aussie Ark, built off the success of Devil Ark, is Australia’s largest mainland breeding facility for the Tasmanian devil, free from DFTD.
 The Tasmanian devil is likely to disappear forever if the disease spreads and population decline trends continue.
-A robust insurance population is the only guarantee to the long-term survival of the species.
-Without Aussie Ark the Tasmanian devil stands to disappear, forever.
+A robust insurance population is the only guarantee for the long-term survival of the species.
+Without Aussie Ark, the Tasmanian devil stands to disappear, forever.